 In the world of dog breeds, the Alaskan Klee Kai is among relatively new breeds of dogs to hit the scene.
 This particular breed was developed in the early 1970s by a woman named Linda Spurlin, along with her family.

 The Klee Kai is a culmination of American Eskimo Dogs, many of whom were also descendants of the Siberian Husky.
-However, the goal of this selective breeding was to create a pup who shared a similar look to the Husky lines but aimed toward a more reliable temperament, more compact size, and fewer health issues.
+However, this selective breeding aimed to create a pup with a similar look to the Husky lines but aimed toward a more reliable temperament, compact size, and fewer health issues.

-In all, there are three different sizes available for this breed- Toy, Miniature, and Standard.
-They are adaptable to a variety of lifestyles be it apartment life, house with a small yard, or grand estates.
+This breed has three different sizes: Toy, Miniature, and Standard.
+They are adaptable to various lifestyles, be it apartment life, a house with a small yard, or grand estates.

 For years the AKK was classified as a rare dog breed and made several lists compiled by entities such as the American Rare Breed Association.